-This Day in History: A blizzard batters George Washington’s army at Valley Forge
+This Day in History: A blizzard batters George Washington’s army

 On this day in 1778, George Washington and his army endure an unusually bad week at Valley Forge.
 A snow storm had just started!
 The entire area was blanketed, and it left the army in pretty bad shape.